Reviewable/firecrypt/README.md

 $ npm run build
 ```

+This will generate the following distribution files, along with accompanying source maps:

+* `dist/node/firecrypt.js` - A non-minified CommonJS build of the library for use in Node.js.
-This will generate `firecrypt.js` (a non-minified build of the library for use in Node.js) and
+* `dist/browser/firecrypt.js` - A non-minified IIFE build of the library for use in the browser.
-`firecrypt.min.js` (a minified build of the library for use in the browser) in the `dist/`
+* `dist/browser/firecrypt.min.js` - A minified IIFE build of the library for use in the browser.
-directory.